viamrobotics/docs/docs/components/board/_index.md

 # SMEs: Gautham, Rand
 ---

-A _board_ component represents your machine's general purpose input/output [(GPIO)](https://www.howtogeek.com/787928/what-is-gpio/) pins: a collection of pins on the motherboard of a computer that can receive electrical signals.
+A _board_ component can represent your machine's general purpose input/output [(GPIO)](https://www.howtogeek.com/787928/what-is-gpio/) pins.

-In other words, the board of a machine is its signal wire hub.
-The board communicates with the other [components](/components/) of the machine.

-Many single-board computers (SBCs) have GPIO pins built into them.
-If you are running `viam-server` on an SBC but are not using any of its GPIO pins, you do not need to configure a board component.
-However, if you want to access the GPIO pins, you need to configure a board component.

-A board can be:
+These can be present as:

 - The GPIO pins on a single-board computer (SBC).
 - A GPIO peripheral device that must connect to an external computer.
 - A PWM peripheral device that must connect to an SBC that has a CPU and GPIO pins.

+In other words, the board of a machine is its signal wire hub.
-Signaling is overseen by a computer running `viam-server` which allows you to control the flow of electricity to these pins to change their state between "high" (active) and "low" (inactive), and to send [digital signals](https://en.wikipedia.org/wiki/Digital_signal) to and from other hardware.
+Signaling controls the flow of electricity to these pins to change their state between "high" (active) and "low" (inactive), and to send [digital signals](https://en.wikipedia.org/wiki/Digital_signal) to and from other hardware.

 {{% figure src="/components/board/board-comp-options.png" alt="Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server." title="Two different board options: a single-board computer with GPIO pins running `viam-server` locally, or a GPIO peripheral plugged into a desktop computer's USB port, with the computer running `viam-server`." %}}

-## Available models

 {{< alert title="Running viam-server" color="note" >}}